How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

-Announcing your book on social media is more than a single it's available now! update - it's a carefully orchestrated campaign designed to build hype and turn your followers into your first buyers.
-This guide gives you a complete timeline, breaking down exactly what to post and when, so you can build real momentum from the early whispers to a full-force release day.
+Announcing your book on social media is more than a single "it's available now!" update - it's a carefully orchestrated campaign designed to build hype and turn your followers into your first buyers.
+This guide provides a complete timeline, breaking down exactly what to post and when, so you can build real momentum from the early whispers to a full-force release day.
 We’ll show you how to layer your content strategy over several months to create a launch that feels like an event, not an afterthought.

 The biggest mistake authors make is waiting until the last minute to talk about their book.
 The announcement process should begin long before you have a release date.
 This is the period for building a community, so that when you finally have something to sell, you have an engaged audience ready to listen.